PhD, Princeton University

 Email: js2897@cam.ac.uk

-His first book project, Reawakening the Ammonites, charts how European naturalists began to interpret fossils as the remnants of extinct species ('lost species') three centuries before the discovery of the dinosaurs.
-He is further exploring pre-modern awareness of extinction through attempts to conserve rare and endangered animals in the seventeenth century.
-His second book project, Science and Sense, analyzes the work of visually impaired naturalists and mathematicians, artisans and sculptors, recovering how blind practitioners used their nonvisual senses – particularly touch – to gain insight into nature.
+Jeremy's research focuses on premodern knowledge of earth, life, and environment.
+His first book project, The Graveyard of Shells, shows how Europeans used the fossilized remains of shells to conceive extinct species ('lost species') three centuries before the discovery of the dinosaurs.
+His second book project, Science and Sense, will analyze the work of visually impaired naturalists, mathematicians, and artisans, recovering how blind practitioners used their nonvisual senses – particularly touch – to gain insight into the natural world.

 Talks (video)